Dillie-O/mir-a-dillieo-winspoon/README.md

-# Dillie-O's HammerSpoon Windows Management
+# Dillie-O's HammerSpoon Window Management
 (Extendend with much gratitude from [Miro's windows manager](https://github.com/miromannino/miro-windows-manager)

 Hammerspoon provides an amazing foundation in which to make work more productive.
 Having enjoyed Spectacle, but needed just a little bit more, I stumbled upon Hammerspoon, and Miro's Window Manager, which I tweaked and extended a bit further to suit my ongoing needs.